RedHat-UX/red-hat-design-system/docs/accessibility/development.md

 The following World Wide Web Consortium (W3C) Web Content Accessibility Guidelines (WCAG) 2.1 A and AA apply to error handling:

-- Use text to identify and describe errors that are automatically detected.
-(See [3.3.1 Error Identification - Level A](https://www.w3.org/WAI/WCAG22/Understanding/error-identification.html).)
+- Use text to identify and describe errors that are automatically detected. ([3.3.1 Error Identification - Level A](https://www.w3.org/WAI/WCAG22/Understanding/error-identification.html))
-- Use text labels and instructions for user input.
-(See [3.3.2 Labels or Instructions - Level A](https://www.w3.org/WAI/WCAG22/Understanding/labels-or-instructions.html).)
+- Use text labels and instructions for user input. ([3.3.2 Labels or Instructions - Level A](https://www.w3.org/WAI/WCAG22/Understanding/labels-or-instructions.html))
-- Provide text suggestions for user errors that are automatically detected.
-(See [3.3.3 Error Suggestion - Level AA](https://www.w3.org/WAI/WCAG22/Understanding/error-suggestion.html).)
+- Provide text suggestions for user errors that are automatically detected. ([3.3.3 Error Suggestion - Level AA](https://www.w3.org/WAI/WCAG22/Understanding/error-suggestion.html))
-- Ensure that submissions are reversible, checked, or confirmed.
-(See [3.3.4 Error Prevention (Legal, Financial, Data) - Level AA](https://www.w3.org/WAI/WCAG22/Understanding/error-prevention-legal-financial-data.html).)
+- Ensure that submissions are reversible, checked, or confirmed. ([3.3.4 Error Prevention (Legal, Financial, Data) - Level AA](https://www.w3.org/WAI/WCAG22/Understanding/error-prevention-legal-financial-data.html))

 ## Scaling and rotation

 ### Accounting for text scaling and spacing

 Your pages should permit users without assistive tech to scale text to at least 200% of its original size in the browser (e.g., via command-plus or control-plus on desktop, and pinch to zoom on touchscreens).
 Scaled text must all still be functional and visible after such scaling.
-That means no overlapping, clipping, or unexpected separation of content.
-(See [1.4.4: Resize Text](https://www.w3.org/WAI/WCAG21/Understanding/resize-text))
+That means no overlapping, clipping, or unexpected separation of content. ([1.4.4: Resize Text](https://www.w3.org/WAI/WCAG21/Understanding/resize-text))

 To give users more control over scaling, font sizes specified in CSS should be set via relative measurements (e.g., em, rem, etc.) rather than absolute sizes (e.g., px, pt, etc.).
-This applies not only to body copy, but also to form element text.
-(See [1.4.4: Resize Text](https://www.w3.org/WAI/WCAG21/Understanding/resize-text))
+This applies not only to body copy, but also to form element text. ([1.4.4: Resize Text](https://www.w3.org/WAI/WCAG21/Understanding/resize-text))

-Content and functionality must also be maintained if users override the following text styles: line-height (up to 1.5× the font size), paragraph spacing (up to 2× the font size), letter spacing (up to .12× the font size), and word spacing (up to .16× the font size).
-(See [1.4.12: Text Spacing](https://www.w3.org/WAI/WCAG21/Understanding/text-spacing))
+Content and functionality must also be maintained if users override the following text styles: line-height (up to 1.5× the font size), paragraph spacing (up to 2× the font size), letter spacing (up to .12× the font size), and word spacing (up to .16× the font size). ([1.4.12: Text Spacing](https://www.w3.org/WAI/WCAG21/Understanding/text-spacing))

 ### Screen rotation

-Mobile users must be permitted to reorient their screen at will between landscape/portrait, without any messages requesting that they select a particular orientation.
-(See [1.3.4: Orientation](https://www.w3.org/WAI/WCAG21/Understanding/orientation.html))
+Mobile users must be permitted to reorient their screen at will between landscape/portrait, without any messages requesting that they select a particular orientation. ([1.3.4: Orientation](https://www.w3.org/WAI/WCAG21/Understanding/orientation.html))